 The development of completely new classes of medicines typically depends on research into the fundamental mechanisms of disease and often involves collaboration with universities and other research institutes.

 Much work has to be done to determine whether a potential new medicine is acceptably safe and sufficiently stable before it can be given to humans.
 The skill of transferring research effectively from preclinical models to early clinical research in man is known as translational medicine.
 It also works two ways, by applying what is learnt in clinical practice to refer to clinical models.

-Early stage clinical trials
+Exploratory development/early stage clinical trials

 Before a new medicine may be given to humans in the UK, a clinical trial application (CTA) has to be made to an executive agency of the Department of Health known as the Medicines and Healthcare products Regulatory Agency (MHRA) for a certificate to conduct clinical trials.
 The application is reviewed by independent medical and scientific experts, who make their recommendation on whether the trial can start, or whether more information or research is required.

 If a CTA is granted, a new medicine will pass through a long and complex process of early and later stage clinical studies before the company can seek marketing authorisation to make the medicine available for doctors to prescribe for widespread use.
 The conduct and management of clinical trials in the UK is governed by European Union legislation, which sets standards known collectively as Good Clinical Practice (GCP).

 Read more about the value of open innovation and personalised medicine/stratified medicine.